Snow peas are thinly sliced on the diagonal to provide extra crunch and texture in this Snow Pea, Radish and Edamame Salad with Sesame Vinaigrette.

 - Thai Minced Chicken Salad (Laab / Larb Gai)

 - Spring Cobb Salad with Creamy Herb Yogurt Dressing

 Crisp Snow Pea, Radish and Edamame Salad with Sesame Vinaigrette

-- 1/2 pound snow peas, trimmed and thinly sliced on the diagonal
+- 1/2 lb Snow Peas, trimmed and thinly sliced on the diagonal

-- 2 teaspoons honey (substitute light brown sugar if you prefer a vegan version)
+- 2 tsp Honey (substitute light brown sugar if you prefer a vegan version)

 - In a dry skillet, toast the sesame seeds over medium-high heat, shaking the pan frequently, until golden brown and fragrant, about 5 minutes.
 Set aside.

 - Whisk together the rice wine vinegar, vegetable oil, honey, sesame oil, and soy sauce.